 Asobi ni Iku yo! provides examples of the following tropes:

 Achilles' Heel: The Dogisian Goujyuu Powered Armor has two of these.
-The first is a physical weak point which when struck, could cause it to shut down.
+The first is a physical weak point that functions as a kill-switch when struck, shutting the unit down.
 The second is an automatic shutdown that occurs if the user tries to attack a Dogisian.

 Also the Catian Latex Spacesuit deactivates when the user is 'In heat', with no visible Override Command.
 While it is a safety measure, it also can leave the user vulnerable.